Jeff Allen, M.A., AMI

 Kat graduated from Ringling College of Art and Design in 2002.
 She received her Montessori Early Childhood certification from the American Montessori Society while teaching at NewGate from 2002-2009.
 She also spent eight years teaching at Island Village Montessori.

 Kat returned to NewGate two year ago, excited to be back where she can really focus on the beauty and philosophy of Montessori.
 She always felt NewGate was like another family.

 When Kat is not teaching, she enjoys spending time with her husband, friends, family, and her cat.
 Other activities include running, yoga, CrossFit, spinning, swimming, and dancing.
 She has a passion for vintage clothes and enjoys crafting.

 Caitlin Roper, B.A., IMC

 This is Caitlin’s 7th year at NewGate.
+Caitlin is part of our secondary educator team for Cycles 1 & 2 focusing on humanities, creative expression, and physical expression.
 She is a graduate of Florida Gulf Coast University with a Bachelors in Communication.
 Caitlin received her IMC Credential from the Center for Guided Montessori Studies.
 When she is not at NewGate she can often be found going on adventures with her puppy, Oliver, and continuing her lifelong love of learning.

 Tanya Ryskind, J.D., AMS, IMC